 That’s a lesson I’ve learned the hard way – long before Social Warfare.
 (In fact, when I was considering Social Warfare, I did a lot of research and learned that, back then, it did load quickly.
 Sadly, this just isn’t true anymore.)

-Scriptless Social Sharing, which is designed to be super simple and fast loading.
+Scriptless Social Sharing is awesome if you don’t care about counters.
+It’s designed to be super simple and fast loading.
 But it also looks terrific, in my opinion.
 I recommend changing the button padding setting from the default of “12” to something like “5” if you want it to look sleeker.

 What about counters?